KontorProtocol/Documentation/docs/examples/shared-account.md

 ```

 ## Testing
 - The `import!` macro generates interfaces for both the `shared-account` and `token` contracts.
-Although the test primarily interacts with the `token` contract through `shared-account` calls, it must first mint tokens for the test environment.
+Although the test primarily interacts with the `token` contract through `shared-account` calls, it must first `mint` tokens.
-- `dep_contract_bytes` loads the WebAssembly bytes for the `token` contract.
+- `dep_contract_bytes` loads the WebAssembly bytes for the "imported" `token` contract.

 ```rust
 #[cfg(test)]